haskell/hackage-security/README.md

 keyholders, plus signatures that demonstrate that they have the keys, is available at https://github.com/haskell-infra/hackage-root-keys .

+Root keys present a bootstrapping problem: how is a build tool to know whether it should trust a newly-downloaded `root.json`?
+To work around this, the public part of the root keys and the threshold policy for the root role are shipped with the build tools that need to verify Hackage downloads.
+Once this `root.json` has been verified, its policies override the built-in bootstrapping keys.

-The public part of the root key is shipped with the build tools that need to verify Hackage downloads.
-Because these keys are so difficult to replace, they are not used for operations.
-The root key is used to sign a set of operational keys, and these operational keys are used for the daily signing of indices by Hackage.
+Because these root keys are so difficult to replace, they are not used for operations.
+The root keys are used to delegate roles to a set of operational keys, and these operational keys are used for the daily signing of indices by Hackage.

 ### Operational Keys

 The operational keys are signed by the root keys.
-Build tools have no in-built knowledge of them, but can instead discover them through downloading a file (`/root.json`) signed by the root keys.
-This file contains the public parts of all keys, whether root or operational, and describes which keys have which roles.
+Build tools have no in-built knowledge of them, but can instead discover them through `root.json`.
 The operational private keys are kept secure by the Hackage administrators, but because they are on an online machine, they are more vulnerable than the root keys.

 Operational keys fulfill two roles:
  * **Snapshot keys** are used to sign the Hackage index.